cybertobbe/junit/README.md

 Junit-testing, a schoolproject.

 The project uses the JUnit 5 testing framework and AssertJ for assertions.
-The tests are designed to be descriptive and self-explanatory, with each test case having a descriptive name explaining what it is testing.
+The tests are designed to be descriptive and self-explanatory, with each test case having a descriptive name explaining what it is testing.<br/>
+<b>Github action, build and test after push.</b>

 <ul><li>Assignment 1:</li></ul>